Johnny & The MoTones: Beginnings

-The Ultimate Road Trip
+Ultimate Road Trip

 Two Hits For The Kitty spent 18 weeks in the Roots Music Report & Cashbox (magazine) Blues Charts in 2005.
 The album was recorded in three hours as the group did a roots "Live in the Studio" recording just like a classic session from the 1950s.
 Altenburgh played Jerry Lee Lewis's piano for part of the session.
 Jazz Review commented "(Two Hits For The Kitty) has all the energy you’d expect from a group playing in the hall of kings."
-Wisconsin Public Radio's, Glen Moberg called it the "Ultimate Road Trip" as the group appeared on his show, Route 51.
+Wisconsin Public Radio's Glen Moberg called it the "Ultimate Road Trip" as the group appeared on his show Route 51.